 - Individual therapy

 In combination with these types of therapy, you also go through group therapy, family therapy, and relapse prevention skills development.
-Combining these experiences and treatment can help lead to a successful recovery.
+Combining these experiences with addiction treatment can help lead to a successful recovery.

 When you seek rehab for yourself, your teen, or a young adult in your life, you have many decisions to make.
 Luckily, you don’t have to choose between psychotherapy and other types of counseling in rehab.
 All you need is to find the right addiction treatment programs for your family needs.
 The rehab provides the addiction treatment therapy best suited for your long-term recovery.